knowrohit/daevasGPT/README.md

 - Analyze sentiment: The chatbot can assess the sentiment of a given text, determining whether it expresses a positive or negative emotion.
 This feature is valuable in understanding customer feedback, social media content, and other text-based data that conveys emotions.

+## AI-maximalist approach: Daevas represents the vision of AI-maximalism, aiming to explore the full potential of artificial intelligence and push the boundaries of AGI

+- It strives to go beyond traditional chatbots and provide a more comprehensive and intelligent conversational experience.

+- MPT-7B decoder-style transformer: Daevas is built on the powerful MPT-7B model, which is a decoder-style transformer pretrained from scratch on 1T tokens of English text and code.
+This model, trained thoroughly offers high throughput efficiency and stable convergence.

+- Efficient training and inference: Daevas incorporates performance-optimized layer implementations and Attention with Linear Biases (ALiBi), enabling fast training and inference.
+It can handle extremely long inputs, making it suitable for various tasks.

+- Commercial use license: Unlike some models, Daevas is licensed for the possibility of commercial use, offering flexibility for different applications and purposes.

+- Open-source training code: Daevas is built on the MosaicML LLM codebase, which is available in the llm-foundry repository.
+The open-source nature of the training code promotes collaboration and further advancements in the field.

+- Toddler and Infant models: Daevas includes two variants of chatbot models.
+The MPT 7B based GPT model is named "toddler_daevas.py," while the models based on Bert and ChatGLM are named "infant_daevas.py."
+Each model offers unique capabilities and functionalities.

+## Loading the MPT Toddler Daevas Model

+To load the MPT Toddler Daevas model, you can follow the steps outlined in the `models_load.ipynb` notebook.
+This notebook provides the modified loading process and demonstrates how to save the model for future use.
 # 🚀 Getting Started
 These instructions will help you set up and run Daevas on your local machine.